tanghao-xiaomi/docs/en/device_dev_guide/connection/bluetooth/Bluetooth_Overview.md

 - The openvela Bluetooth Framework provides a unified programming API for `Android Native`, wearables, speakers, IoT, and other applications.
 - These APIs cover Bluetooth operations such as power on/off, scanning, connecting, and pairing, all implemented by a comprehensive set of Bluetooth service components.
-- To support multiple stacks, the Bluetooth Framework defines a unified Stack Abstraction Layer interface (`SAL API`), allowing third‑party stacks to integrate easily with OpenVela.
+- To support multiple stacks, the Bluetooth Framework defines a unified Stack Abstraction Layer interface (`SAL API`), allowing third‑party stacks to integrate easily with openvela.
 When integrating a new stack, in addition to adapting the `SAL API`, you must also adapt NuttX’s `POSIX APIs` so that the stack runs efficiently on `NuttX`.

 ## III.
 Code Directory